American Express® Business Gold Card

 In comparison, some of the best business credit cards offer up 5x rewards, introductory rewards up to 80,000 points, and introductory 0% APR period of nine months or more.
 This American Express business credit card offers bonus rewards similar to the best cards, but lacks a substantial introductory offer and has a high annual fee.
 Even so, we rate this card 4 out of 5 stars because of its robust additional features and lucrative ongoing rewards.

 How We Evaluated the American Express® Business Gold Card

 The American Express® Business Gold Card is a strong travel rewards card, as it offers 4x points rewards, an airline bonus of 25% points back when you book travel through American Express, and extremely robust account management tools.
 The one downside is its annual fee of $295, although this can be offset by the value of the rewards and additional features.

 Based on owners’ wants and needs in a card, we considered the following criteria:

 - Ongoing rewards: The points you’ll earn by using the American Express® Business Gold Card.
 This card earns 4x points in the two categories in which you spend the most, plus 1x points on other purchases.

-- Introductory rewards: The points you’ll earn by reaching minimum spending requirements over the first few months of card ownership.
-The American Express® Business Gold Card offers 35,000 Membership Rewards® points after you spend $5,000 within the first three months.
+- Introductory rewards: The rewards you’ll earn by reaching minimum spending requirements over the first few months of card ownership.
+The American Express® Business Gold Card offers up to 35,000 Membership Rewards® points after you spend $5,000 on eligible purchases with the Business Gold Card within the first 3 months of Card Membership.*

 - Annual fee: How much you’ll pay each year to own the card.
 The American Express® Business Gold Card charges $295 annually.